alfred-jayaprakash/kke-solutions/jenkins/Install-Jenkins-Server.md

 * Logout from the Dashboard above.
 You will see the Login page.
 * Use the ID and Password from the question e.g.theadmin/Adm!n321 to login.
 Ensure you are able to see the Dashboard again.
 ---
-For tips on getting better at KodeKloud Engineer Docker tasks, [click here](./README.md)
+For tips on getting better at KodeKloud Engineer Jenkins tasks, [click here](./README.md)